Course Setting Bomb Sight: Basic mechanism

 At the rear of the CSBS is a large compass with a slip ring carrying a rotating compass rose known as the bearing plate.
 The bearing plate has lines on it that are used to represent the wind direction during manual calculations.
 The top of the bearing plate was designed to be drawn on with a chinagraph pencil so it could serve as a general navigation calculator as well.

 On early models, rotating the compass face also rotated a shaft that ran forward under the main body of the bombsight and through a metal tube running out the lower front of the main housing.
 On later models, a large knob known as the milled head was placed directly behind the compass and drove this shaft independently of the compass face, allowing calculations to be carried out without changing the bombsight settings.
-The rotating shaft ran to the wind bar located in front of the body of the gunsight.
+The rotating shaft ran to the wind bar located in front of the body of the bombsight.
 The rotation of this bar to the selected angle mechanically represented the wind vector relative to the aircraft.
 At the end of the wind bar is the wind screw knob, which is used to set the wind speed.
 As the knob is rotated, a plate inside the wind bar moves fore and aft along the direction of the bar.

 Connected to and extending from the front of the main bombsight housing is the drift bar, normally forming over half the overall length of the device.
 The drift bar is pivoted at its base, just in front of the compass area, allowing it to rotate to the left or right.
 On top of the wind bar, connecting the wind bar to the drift bar, is the ground speed slider.
 A pin passing vertically through the wind bar's internal slider to slotted plates in the drift bar and ground speed slider translate the motion of the wind bar into components along and across the axis of the drift bar.
 Motion across the axis pushes the entire wind bar to the left or right, indicating the proper heading to fly to cancel out the wind drift.
 Motion along the axis pushes the ground speed slider fore or aft, accounting for the difference between air and ground speed.
 The ground speed slider also carries the pin-shaped foresights, so as they move they adjust the sighting angle in order to drop the bombs early or late to account for the ground speed.